joewatt95/lambdacplus/README.md

 # λC+
-A small proof assistant based on the Calculus of Constructions (CoC).
+## Introduction
-In this language, one expresses theorems and proofs by way of the Curry-Howard correspondence.
+λC+ is a proof assistant implementing a typed lambda calculus that brings the Curry-Howard correspondence to life.
+For those who are more theoretically inclined, it is a typed lambda calculus at the core, based on the Calculus of Constructions.

-For instance, here's an example formalizing the reflexivity of implication
+Here's an example formalizing the reflexivity of implication in λC+.
 ```lean
 theorem A_implies_A :
 -- For any proposition A, A implies A itself.